Battle of Clontarf: Battle

 According to the Cogad, after his arrival at Dublin, Brian sent his forces north across the river to plunder the area known as Fine Gall, and they torched the country as far as Howth.
 Brian, now in his seventies, did not go with them but stayed behind to pray.
 The Dublin forces set out by land, and were joined at Clontarf at high tide by the Viking fleet that was in Dublin Bay.

 The front line of the Dublin-Leinster forces were the foreign Vikings, led by Brodir, Sigurd, and a man called Plait, described as "the bravest knight of all the foreigners".
 Behind them were the men of Dublin, commanded by Dubgall mac Amlaíb and Gilla Ciaráin mac Glún Iairn.
 Behind them again came the Leinstermen, headed by Máel Mórda.
 Sigtrygg remained in Dublin with enough men to defend it should the battle go against them.
 He watched the battle from the walls with his wife Sláine, the daughter of Brian.

 At the front of Brian's forces were the Dál gCais, led by Brian's son Murchad, Murchad's fifteen-year-old son Toirdelbach, Brian's brother Cudulligh, and Domnall mac Diarmata of Corcu Baiscind.
 Behind them were the other forces of Munster, commanded by Mothla mac Domnaill mic Fáeláin, King of the Déisi Muman, and Magnus mac Amchada, King of Uí Liatháin.
 Next came the Connachta, led by Mael Ruanaidh Ua hEidhin and Tadhg Ua Cellaigh.
 Also alongside was Ó Fearghail lords of Annaly.
-To one side of them were Brian's Viking allies; Fergal ua Ruairc, with the Uí Briúin and the Conmhaícne was placed on the left flank.
+To one side of them were Brian's Viking allies; Fergal ua Ruairc, with the Uí Briúin and the Conmhaicne was placed on the left flank.
 After the Connachta came Máel Sechnaill and the men of Meath, but (the Cogad says) he had made an agreement with the men of Dublin that if he would not attack them, they would not attack him.

 The battle opened with Plait taunting Domnall mac Eimín, a Scottish ally of Brian.
 The two men marched out into the middle of the field and fought, and both died, "with the sword of each through the heart of the other, and the hair of each in the clenched hand of the other."